squiduu/fewshot-klue-dst-as-ds2/README.md

 ```
 sh train.sh
 ```
-It takes approximately 5 minutes per epoch on 2 NVIDIA Titan RTX under for 1% of train set.
+It takes approximately 5 minutes per epoch on 2 NVIDIA Titan RTX for 1% of train set.
 Finally, you can check the metrics from `metrics.csv` in `./log` if you follow the above commands.

 ## Citation and Contact